ankitsultana/jade-resume/README.md

 ### Workflow

-To fill in your entries, you only need to edit `index.jade`.
+To fill in your entries, you need to edit `index.jade`.
 You can check the [sample](https://github.com/bk2dcradle/jade-resume/blob/gh-pages/index.jade) to see how it should be filled.

 Just go to the `jade-resume` directory and do: